Invariants for critical dimension groups and permutation-Hermite equivalence

+Now we want to address the near-ubiquity of matrices some but not all of whose terminal forms have $1$-block size $n-1$.
 A useful PH-equivalence tool (found in [AALPT]) is that $C$ and $C'$ are PH-equivalent (via the permutation matrix $P$ or its inverse) iff $C'PC^{-1}$ has only integer entries.
 We use this frequently, without further comment.